uforia/timestamp/README.md

 you can pipe / redirect a hex string directly to it.
 Inter-byte spacing is not important, the script will automatically compress it into something it will understand.

+NOTE: for multiline/-item parsing, use the piping/redirect method.

 ## Current version's comments and considerations

 There is only very basic checking done to see if the timestamp appears to be correct.